 This assistance will be carried out in complete accordance with the specific requirement controls which have been set by the Health Insurance Council and the Saudi Health Council.
-This was stated by the candidate during their regular weekly sessions which had been held on Monday, earlier this week.
+It was stated by the candidate during their regular weekly sessions which had been held on Monday, earlier this week.

 Alongside the milk distribution operation, the Saudi cabinet has also called for the establishment of a national association which is to be tasked with the promotion of breastfeeding and also subsequently launching campaigns all around the Kingdom of Saudi Arabia in order to raise the awareness of benefits and significance of breastfeeding.

-In accordance with the conclusion of a study which had been published by the Saudi Daily Al Eqtisadiya 4 years ago, around 80 percent of the mothers in the Kingdom of Saudi Arabia would stop breastfeeding their children after just one month of giving birth to them.
+In accordance with the conclusion of a study which had been published by the Saudi Daily Al Eqtisadiya 4 years ago, Breastfeeding Culture has been wiping out in Sadi Arabia as around 80 percent of the mothers in the Kingdom of Saudi Arabia would stop breastfeeding their children after just one month of giving birth to them.

 However, even the rate for those mothers who exclusively breastfeed their children for the period of 4 months after the birth of their child is extremely low in the Middle Eastern or Gulf region.

 Source: Saudi Gazette